Corsinvest/cv4pve-autosnap/README.md

 ```

 # Introduction
-Automatic snapshot for Proxmox with retention.
+Automatic snapshot for Proxmox VE with retention.

 # Main features
 * For KVM and LXC